openedx/open-edx-proposals/oeps/oep-0019-bp-developer-documentation.rst

 Developers who work on the Open edX platform, both inside and outside of edX, need accurate and current documentation about platform architecture, APIs, and development best practices.

+**Developer documentation** is defined as written specification, instructions, and resources for software developers who extend and contribute to the Open edX platform.
+It does not include documentation resources targeted for edX learners, educators, researchers, and Open edX operators.
+Those are out of scope of this OEP and maintained by the edX documentation team at docs.edx.org_.

 Developer documentation is inconsistent and poorly maintained.
 Documents are also difficult to find.
 They exist in multiple locations, including `Read the Docs`_, GitHub_ repositories, Confluence_ wiki, and `Google Docs`_.